 The athlete lies on their back and relaxes.
 The therapist gently lifts a relaxed, straight leg up until the athlete indicates it is uncomfortable to go further.
 The therapist should notice an increased resistance even before the athlete feels a stretch.
 The athlete will then feel the stretch beginning and eventually can go no further.
-Ideally the leg should go vertically upwards without pain for good flexibility.
-The image opposite shows a 90 degree range of motion which is considered good.
+Ideally, the leg should go vertically upwards without pain for good flexibility.
+The image opposite shows a 90-degree range of motion which is considered good.
 Below 80 degrees is considered tight.

 Why does it work?

 When you initiate the stretch, signals from muscle spindles go to the spine which sends back signals to contract the muscle or resist the stretch.
-After 6 seconds or so the golgi tendon organs send signals overriding the signals from the muscle spindles enabling the muscle to relax into the stretch.
+After 6 seconds or so the Golgi tendon organs send signals overriding the signals from the muscle spindles enabling the muscle to relax into the stretch.

 Static stretch seated

 Sit with on the floor with the leg to be stretched out straight and the other bent out of the way.
 Rotate the straight leg inwards and lean forward at the hips to feel a stretch under the thigh.
-Hold stretch for 30 seconds.
+Hold the stretch for 30 seconds.
 Repeat the stretch throughout the day at least 5 times.
 This stretch can also be repeated with the foot turned outwards.

 Standing hamstring stretch

 Stand with the leg to be stretched just in front of the other one.
-Bend the back knee and lean forwards from the hips.
+Bend the back knee and lean forward from the hips.
 Place your hands on the bent leg's thigh, to balance yourself.
 If you can't feel a stretch, lean further forwards or tilt your pelvis forwards.
 Hold for 30 seconds.
 Repeat regularly throughout the day.